 Due to the resounding success of the August 2012 clinic, Baylor Law School held additional DACA Immigration Clinics in March and April 2013.
 Approximately 40 applications were completed with the assistance of twenty-eight law students and seventeen undergraduate students.

 In the Fall of 2014, the Immigration Clinic helped with 11 initial applications and 35 renewals with the assistance of 24 law students, 5 graduate students, and 7 undergraduate students who volunteered to help with this clinic.
-To date, the Baylor Law School DACA Immigration Clinic has served over 190 low-income Waco-area residents with their immigration needs.
+The Baylor Law Immigration Clinic continues it's service through today.
+To date, the clinic has served hundreds of individuals with immigration legal matters.